michaeldito/Google-Cloud-Payroll-API/README.md

 https://cloud.google.com/compute/docs/autoscaler/scaling-cpu-load-balancing

 ## Pub/Sub
+In order to use Pub/Sub, a service account key with Pub/Sub access should be set up.
-You'll need to create the following topics:
+Next, you'll need to create the following topics:
 * insert-new-company
 * insert-new-employee
 * insert-timesheets